Cross-Session Decoding of Neural Spiking Data via Task-Conditioned Latent Alignment

 \section{DISCUSSION}

 Across three neural spiking datasets involving both motor and oculomotor center-out paradigms, TCLA demonstrates robust improvements over AutoLFADS and LDNSws.
-Importantly, the consistent margin over LDNSws highlights that the primary benefit of TCLA stems from cross-session transfer enabled by task-conditioned alignment, rather than from architectural capacity alone.
+Importantly, the consistent improvement over LDNSws highlights that the primary benefit of TCLA stems from cross-session transfer enabled by task-conditioned alignment, rather than from architectural capacity alone.

-The performance gains across all datasets achieved by TCLA are closely related to the baseline decoding performance along each coordinate.
-In both $MOTORCO_1$ and $MOTORCO_2$, improvements are more pronounced along the $x$ coordinate, where the baseline decoding performance is relatively weaker.
-In contrast, for $OCULOCO$, significant improvements are observed along the $y$ coordinate, corresponding to the direction with a lower baseline decoding accuracy.
-This result suggests that the relative effectiveness of knowledge transfer depends strongly on the baseline performance of the target session: conditions with weaker initial decoding performance tend to benefit more from knowledge transfer, while those with stronger baselines exhibit smaller relative gains.
+Across all datasets, the performance gains achieved by TCLA are closely related to the baseline decoding performance of each coordinate.
+In both \textit{MOTORCO}\textsubscript{1} and \textit{MOTORCO}\textsubscript{2}, improvements are more pronounced along the $x$ coordinate, where the baseline decoding performance is relatively weaker.
+In contrast, for \textit{OCULOCO}, significant improvements are observed along the $y$ coordinate, corresponding to the coordinate with lower baseline decoding accuracy.
+This result suggests that the relative effectiveness of knowledge transfer depends strongly on the baseline performance of the target session: coordinates with weaker initial decoding performance tend to benefit more from knowledge transfer, while those with stronger baselines exhibit smaller relative gains.
 This behavior is consistent with observations in transfer learning that improvements are often more pronounced when the target domain exhibits lower baseline performance \cite{zhuang2020comprehensive}.

 Beyond improved $R^2$, the representation visualizations (Fig. \ref{t-sne}) suggest that TCLA promotes a more session-consistent latent organization, reducing session-specific distortions that can hinder decoding.
-This indicates that conditioning alignment on the behavioral context helps preserve structure that is meaningful for downstream prediction.
-Notably, the observed gains arise even though the behavioral decoder is trained separately for each session, implying that TCLA improves the quality and comparability of inferred latent trajectories in a way that facilitates decoding under limited target-session data.
+This indicates that conditioning alignment on behavioral context helps preserve structure that is meaningful for downstream prediction.
+Notably, the observed gains arise even though the behavioral decoder is trained separately for each session, implying that TCLA improves the quality and comparability of inferred latent trajectories in a way that facilitates decoder training under limited target-session data.

-Taken together, these findings support TCLA as a practical approach for leveraging previously collected data to improve cross-session decoding performance in low-data scenarios, where collecting extensive data for each new session is often impractical.
+Taken together, these findings support TCLA as a practical approach for leveraging previously collected data to improve cross-session decoding performance when only limited target-session data are available.